 What support is there to help me keep active at this time?

-Guidance on riding outdoors can be found in the section above, titled ‘How does the Government’s new guidance impact cycling?’.
+Guidance on riding outdoors can be found in the section above, titled ‘What are the changes from June 1?’
 British Cycling has a number of great initiatives to help people get and stay active at this time, including:

 - HSBC UK Let’s Ride Local – A new microsite containing all the information, inspiration and activities you need to enjoy cycling as a family.